wjsutton/ironviz_2020_gallery/README.md

 ```
 ironviz <- ironviz %>% filter(status_id != '1286048757071646720')
 ```
-A less manual solution may be achieived by work along the lines of identifying tweets containing the word 'submission' and compared against 'inspired' but there's no guaranttee of this given the nature of freetext datasets.
+A less manual solution may be achieved by work along the lines of identifying tweets containing the word 'submission' and compared against 'inspired' but there's no guarantee of this given the nature of free-text datasets.

-2. Urls that are profiles rather than vizs won't be regonised and end up in a separate data frame used for checking.
-Again manually this means checking the profile and find the correct viz (matching it to the tweet) and replacing the url in the dataset, e.g.
+2. URLs that are profiles rather than vizs won't be recognised and end up in a separate data frame used for checking.
+Again manually this means checking the profile and find the correct viz (matching it to the tweet) and replacing the URL in the dataset, e.g.

 ```
 df$urls_expanded_url <- gsub('^https://public.tableau.com/profile/aashique.s#!/$'
                              ,'https://public.tableau.com/profile/aashique.s#!/vizhome/LifeofaSickleCellWarrior/LifeofaSICKLECELLWARRIOR'
                              ,df$urls_expanded_url)
 ```
-Another less manual approach would be to make a script that found the most recently published viz on the profile and include that, or match text in the tweet to the dashboard title, again there is no guarantee that would work 100% of the time, especially if the tweet was posted days or weeks in the past.
+Another less manual approach would be to make a script that found the most recently published viz on the profile and include that or match the text in the tweet to the dashboard title, again no guarantee this method would work 100% of the time, especially if the tweet was posted days or weeks in the past.

-3. Short urls can be found in the dataset, despite being under the column `urls_expanded_url`.
-Short urls are identified as of url with less than 35 characters.
-Using the `longurl` package these urls can be expanded and are then fed back into the dataset, e.g.
+3. Short URLs can be found in the dataset, despite being under the column `urls_expanded_url`.
+Short URLs are identified as a URL with less than 35 characters.
+Using the `longurl` package these URLs can be expanded and are then fed back into the dataset, e.g.

 ```
 # Expand short urls